Yaito/Employee-Turnover-Prediction/README.md

 [Insert Stats and Research to justify the business proposal]

 ## Data Understanding
+The data came from Salifort Motors last employees self-reported survey.
+The data consisted of approximately 14999 unique self-reported responses and 10 features.
+The features included information on satisfaction level, last evaluation performance, number of project employee contributes to, average monthly hours, time spend in the company, and other valuable information.
+The bar chart below shows the breakdown of how many employees that stayed and left exist in the dataset.

+[Insert Values Counts of the Target Column]

 ## Modeling and Evaluation
 A random forest model comprising 500 decision trees was used to determine feature importance in which employees would leave or stay.
 The below plot shows that last evaluation, number of projects, tenure, and the fact whether an employee was overworked or not were among the Top 4 most important factors in determining a employee leaving or staying.
 The overall model performed with 89.8% recall, 87.1% precision and an AUC of 93.5%.